Featured Comment:

 - Continue to mix on the heat until the liquid thickens and reaches the desired consistency.

-- Sprinkle with 1 tbsp green onion and 1 tsp chili threads.
+- Sprinkle with 1 tbsp finely chopped green onions and 1 tsp chili threads.
 Serve with 2 portions cooked Japanese short-grain rice.

 - Enjoy!